telerik/fiddler-everywhere-docs/advanced-techniques/tooling/bypass-cors.md

 In this example, we will create a rule named "Bypass CORS" that effectively sets the CORS policy not to a same-origin or specific domain but to all domains (while using a wildcard).
 It is important to note that this effectively bypasses the same-origin policy, which might allow third-party actors to execute a cross-site request forgery (CSRF).
 The rule should only be used for testing purposes and where/when needed, not for real-life scenarios.

-To create a "Bypass CORS" rule, set the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).
+Create a "Bypass CORS" rule, that set the following actions through the [Rules Builder]({%slug modify-traffic-get-started%}).

-- The HTTP Response header `Access-Control-Allow-Origin` must be set with a wildcard value `*`.
+- Create an action that sets the HTTP Response header `Access-Control-Allow-Origin` with a wildcard value `*`.
-- The HTTP Response header `Access-Control-Allow-Methods` must be set with a wildcard value `*`.
+- Create an action that sets the HTTP Response header `Access-Control-Allow-Methods` with a wildcard value `*`.
-- The HTTP Response header `Access-Control-Allow-Credentials` must be set with a wildcard value `*`.
+- Create an action that sets the HTTP Response header `Access-Control-Allow-Credentials` with a wildcard value `*`.
-- The HTTP Response header `Access-Control-Allow-Headers` must be set with a wildcard value `*`.
+- Create an action that sets the HTTP Response header `Access-Control-Allow-Headers` with a wildcard value `*`.

-An example rule that matches all sessions and explicitly blocks all cookies.
+An example rule that matches all sessions and bypasses the pre-set CORS policies.

 ![Creating "Bypass CORS" rule](../../images/advanced/adv-bypass-cors.png)